sarumaj/langchain-memvid/docs/examples/basic_usage.rst

 * Performing similarity searches
 * Retrieving results with metadata

-For the interactive Jupyter notebook version, see :ref:`quickstart-notebook`.
+For the interactive Jupyter notebook version, see :doc:`notebooks`.